groovy-tutorial/groovy-tutorial/manuscript/10/10_10_OtherTopics.md

 ## Metaprogramming

 In the Shapes demo I touched very briefly on metaprogramming when I used the `propertyMissing` method to provide properties at runtime.
-That only touched the surface of what's possible and, by digging deeper you'll discover how to:
+That only glanced the surface of what's possible and, by digging deeper you'll discover how to:

 * Use the `invokeMethod` and `methodMissing` methods of `groovy.lang.GroovyObject` to let you class provide methods on-the-fly
 * Intercept method calls with `groovy.lang.GroovyInterceptable`